iftah-og/DripRog/README.md

 - **Use the scripts** (this repo): run on an existing Raspberry Pi OS install, or audit and modify what the device actually does.

-This repository is the open-source component behind the image.
-The image is a custom, ultra-light Buildroot OS built around these scripts: it carries only what the recorder needs, boots and is ready to record in roughly 5 seconds, and runs from a read-only root filesystem.
-The scripts here are exactly what runs on it, so the repo is both the buildable source and a way to run DripRog on an existing Raspberry Pi OS install.
+This repository holds the open-source code behind the image.
+The image is a custom, very small Buildroot OS built around these scripts: it includes only what the recorder needs, boots and is ready to record in about 5 seconds, and runs from a read-only root filesystem.
+The scripts here are exactly what runs on it, so the repo is both the source and a way to run DripRog on an existing Raspberry Pi OS install.

 ## What's here